NCAR/MPAS-Workflow/README.md

 refactored.
 It is best practice to discuss such modifications that benefit multiple users via GitHub issues, and then submit pull requests.

-`setupExperiment/generateExperiment.csh`: produces `cofig/experiment.csh`, which is a global description of the workflow file structure and file-naming conventions used across multiple applications, partially derived from `config/naming.csh`

-`config/environmentJEDI.csh`: run-time environment used across compiled executables
+`config/environmentJEDI.csh`: run-time environment used across compiled mpas-bundle executables

 `config/tools.csh`: initializes python tools for workflow task management

-If a developer wishes to add a new configuration key beyond the current available options, the recommended procedure is to add the key, default value, and description in one of the `base` `yaml` files, then parse the option in the corresponding `config/*.csh` file.
-Developers are referred to the many existing examples and it is recommended to discuss additional options to be merged back into the GitHub repository via GitHub issues.
+If a developer wishes to add a new `yaml` key beyond the current available options, the recommended procedure is to add the option in the appropriate python class, following the examples in `initialize/components/*.py`.
+Developers are referred to the many existing examples and it is recommended to discuss additional options to be merged back into the GitHub repository via GitHub issues and pull requests.

 #### MPAS (`config/mpas/`)